 View D sleeveless dress (or blouse)

-Something I’d like to try for the sleeveless version is using a gingham or windpane check cut on the bias – wouldn’t that be amazing?
+Something I’d like to try for the sleeveless version is using a gingham or windowpane check cut on the bias – wouldn’t that be amazing?

 All the sizes!

 Floreat is available in my entire extended size range!
-Sizes 0-20 are available in printed and PDF format and Curve sizes 14-30 are available in PDF format.
+Sizes 0-20 are available in printed and PDF format and Curve size 14-30 are available in PDF format.

-This is a very straight forward dress to sew up, but we’ll still be sharing a full sewalong to hold your hand through all the construction steps!
-We’ll be starting this sewalong sometime in December so that we can give each pattern the attention it deserves.
+This is a very straightforward dress to sew up, but we’ll still be sharing a full sewalong to hold your hand through all the construction steps!
+Take a look at all the Floreat posts below!